telerik/kendo-ui-core/docs/controls/editors/multiselect/overview.md

         });
     </script>

-#### Initialize the MultiSelect by binding it to a local data array
+#### By Binding to Local Data

 The MultiSelect can be bound to local data arrays via the [DataSource component](/framework/datasource/overview) - an abstraction for local and remote data.
 Local arrays are appropriate for limited value options.

+The example below demonstrates how to initialize the MultiSelect by binding it to local data arrays.

 ###### Example